Equity Compensation: Stock Options, RSUs, and What They're Worth

 Equity compensation is a non-cash form of payment that grants employees ownership interest in their employer.
 This compensation comes in various forms—most commonly stock options or restricted stock units (RSUs)—and gives employees the opportunity to benefit financially from the company’s growth and success.
 Unlike salary, which is guaranteed and immediate, equity value is realized over time through vesting schedules and depends on the company’s valuation and performance.

-• Vesting schedules determine when you actually own your equity, typically over 3-4 years with a one-year cliff (meaning you get nothing if you leave before one year)
+- 📅 Vesting schedules — Typically 3-4 years with a one-year cliff, meaning you get nothing if you leave before one year

-• Equity value is speculative until the company goes public (IPO) or gets acquired—private company stock is often illiquid and difficult to sell
+- 💎 Speculative value — Equity value is speculative until the company goes public (IPO) or gets acquired—private company stock is often illiquid

-• Tax implications vary dramatically by equity type and country, with some scenarios creating tax bills before you can sell the stock
+- 💰 Tax implications vary — Tax treatment differs dramatically by equity type and country, with some scenarios creating tax bills before you can sell

-• Early-stage startup equity carries higher risk but potentially higher rewards compared to public company RSUs which have clear, immediate value
+- 🎰 Risk vs reward — Early-stage startup equity carries higher risk but potentially higher rewards compared to public company RSUs

-• Strike price and valuation matter more than the number of shares—always ask what percentage of the company your equity represents
+- 📊 Percentage matters — Strike price and valuation matter more than share count—always ask what percentage of the company your equity represents

 Types of Equity